BashSenpai/cli/README.md

 ## Configuration

 * `--command-color`: sets the color of the commands in the responses.
-Valid options are: black, white, gray, red, greeen, yellow, blue, magenta and cyan.
+Valid options are: black, white, gray, red, green, yellow, blue, magenta and cyan.
 There are also brighter versions of each color, for example: "bright blue".
 You can also make colors bold, for example: "bold red" or "bold bright cyan".

 * `--comment-color`: sets the color of the comments in the responses.